yeslogic/fathom/book/src/appendix/theory.md

 ## Introduction

-At its core, Pikelet is a dependently typed lambda calculus with a stratified universe hierarchy.
+At its core, the DDL is a dependently typed lambda calculus with a stratified universe hierarchy.

 > **Note:**
-> This document is intended for those who are interested in looking deeper into the formal foundations of Pikelet.
+> This document is intended for those who are interested in looking deeper into the formal foundations of the DDL.
-> You _don't_ need to understand this for general use of Pikelet, so feel free to skip this document if that is easier.
+> You _don't_ need to understand this for general use of the DDL, so feel free to skip this document if that is easier.
 > We will however make an effort to explain some of the notation we use here, and point to resources that might help if this piques your curiosity!

 ### Notation